 Finally there’s my co-founder and partner-in-crime Lisa Marie Bowman who upped her game as she literally propped up the site at times with her voluminous, insightful and unique brand of writing.
 I will be forever grateful for her continued support and for becoming one of my closest friends.

-I’ve chosen the latest “Song of the Day” as an analogue to what I saw myself and this site go through this year of 2014.
-I had just lost my father at the tail end of 2013 (it is a loss still felt even today) and then had fallen deathly ill around the holidays.
-Through it all I was thankful and proud of the work my fellow writers were able to do in my absence through my grief and sickness.
+I’ve chosen the latest “Song of the Day” as an analogue for what I witnessed — both personally and within this site — throughout the year 2014.
+I had just lost my father at the tail end of 2013 (a loss still felt even today) and then fell deathly ill around the holidays.
+Through it all, I remained thankful and proud of the work my fellow writers produced in my absence, despite my grief and illness.

-Basil Poledouris remains an artist I’ve admired from the moment I heard his music transform John Milius’ screen adaptation of Robert E. Howard’s Cimmerian barbarian from just your standard violent sword-and-sorcery matinee piece to something close to a perfect blend of epic fantasy and primal storytelling.
-Poledouris would go on to make other memorable film scores, but it’s his work in Conan the Barbarian that always remains his most iconic piece of work.
+Basil Poledouris has been an artist I’ve admired ever since I first heard how his music transformed John Milius’ screen adaptation of Robert E. Howard’s Cimmerian barbarian from a mere violent sword-and-sorcery matinee into something approaching a perfect blend of epic fantasy and primal storytelling.
+Poledouris went on to compose many other memorable film scores, but his work in Conan the Barbarian remains his most iconic.

-This song perfectly encapsulates Through the Shattered Lens circa 2014 and it’s my hope that brighter future awaits me and mine as the new year dawns.
+This composition perfectly encapsulates Through the Shattered Lens circa 2014, and it’s my hope that a brighter future awaits me and all who walk beside me as the new year dawns.

 Latest Horror Song of the Day comes courtesy of one Phillip Glass who was tasked with composing the film score for the film adaptation of Clive Barker’s short story “The Forbidden”.
 The film would become Candyman.